Bleeding During Stool – Causes & Treatment in Pune

 Rectal bleeding or blood in stool can range from small amounts of bright red blood on toilet paper to more significant bleeding.
 Bright red blood typically indicates bleeding from the lower part of the digestive tract, usually the rectum or anus.
 While bleeding can be alarming, many causes are manageable and not serious.
 However, persistent bleeding should always be evaluated by a healthcare professional to rule out serious conditions.

-What It Feels Like: You may notice bright red blood on toilet paper after wiping, blood in the toilet bowl, or blood on the surface of stool.
+What it can feel like: You may notice bright red blood on toilet paper after wiping, blood in the toilet bowl, or blood on the surface of stool.
 Some people experience a small amount of blood during or after bowel movements without any other symptoms.

 Hemorrhoids (Piles)